JahnaviUmarji/CarePath-An-Intelligent-Patient-Navigation-Agent/README.md

 # CarePath – An Intelligent Patient Navigation Agent

-**Capstone Submission | Agents for Good – Healthcare Track**
-**Author:** Jahnavi Umarji
-**Platform:** Kaggle Notebook
-**Status:** ✅ Complete & Production-Ready

 ---

 ## 📋 Overview

-**CarePath** is a multi-agent healthcare navigation system that demonstrates all key concepts from the Google Agentic AI course.
-It acts as an intelligent care companion helping patients with chronic conditions (e.g., diabetes, hypertension) manage their health by:
+**CarePath** is a multi-agent healthcare navigation system that acts as an intelligent care companion helping patients with chronic conditions (e.g., diabetes, hypertension) manage their health by:

 - 🏥 **Building structured patient profiles** with conditions, medications, and health goals
 - 📊 **Monitoring symptoms** over time and detecting risky patterns